 Non-criminal Mental Health (MH): Mental health cases deal with matters of involuntary commitment of those with mental illnesses.
 Mental health cases also deal with discharge from the commitment and restoration of legal status.

-Criminal Misdemeanor matters that are related to Domestic Violence are also assigned to the Family Division.
+Criminal Misdemeanor matters that are related to Domestic Violence are also assigned to the Family Section.

 The driving philosophy behind juvenile justice in Illinois is restorative justice.
 The philosophy of restorative justice holds that, along with the rehabilitation of the offender, the offender will work to "restore" the balance that existed in the community before the offense was committed.
 Common methods of restoration include compensating victims for their losses and public service for the offender.

-The Juvenile Division routinely hears the following types of cases:
+The Juvenile Section routinely hears the following types of cases:

 Juvenile (J): Juvenile cases are all cases that are covered by the Juvenile Court Act except those that are covered by the JA and JD designations.
 Actions covered by the J classification are sometimes known as "pre-delinquent" behaviors, or actions which are wrongful, but not criminal violations.
 Examples of pre-delinquent behaviors include truancy and running away from home.